The oldest longevity intervention in the book, and what we now know about it

 Autophagy Activation

-Autophagy, which literally means "self-eating," is the cellular cleanup process that removes damaged proteins and dysfunctional organelles.
+Autophagy, also known by its literal meaning "self-eating," is the cellular cleanup process that removes damaged proteins and dysfunctional organelles.
+Autophagy refers to the system cells use to recycle their own damaged components.
 We discussed this in our article on the hallmarks of aging.

 Autophagy is suppressed when mTOR is active (fed state) and activated when mTOR is inhibited (fasted state).